Best Dog Harness of 2020

 Unfortunately, this harness is confusing to orient correctly and has a habit of getting tangled up.
-Small, helpful tags telling you where each strap goes on the dog easily rip off.
+Small, helpful tags telling you where each strap goes on the dog easily ripped off.
 There is also no handle.
-This option will work best for medium to small dogs in the car or short walks.
+This option will work best for small to medium dogs in the car or short walks.

 The 2 Hounds Designs Freedom No Pull Harness has one feature that we really like: the included double attachment point leash that clips to both the front and back of the harness at the same time.
 This design has the effect of preventing the dog from pulling too hard, while also keeping them close on one side or the other of you, but not yanking all over.

 Despite this, the harness uses thin, unpadded webbing that isn't very comfortable, according to our dog tester Rishi.
-It doesn't have a handle and is challenging to get on correctly, especially when the dog doesn't want it on.
-We think it would work better for small, willful dogs, but don't think it's an ideal choice for bigger dogs.
+It doesn't have a handle and is challenging to get on correctly, especially when the dog is resistant.
+We think it would work better for small, willful dogs but don't think it's an ideal choice for bigger dogs.

 Despite the difference in name, the Eagloo No-Pull Harness is very similar to the Rabbitgoo.
 Both have similar capabilities, and the better buy might be whichever one is most affordable at the time.
 The best thing about this design is how comfortable it is, and our dog Rishi was happy wearing it all day out in the mountains without annoyance or chaffing.
 It is easy to set up for no pull, has lots of reflective tape incorporated in the material, and is quite affordable.